ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ---

 ### ✅ 4.
 Final Transition to LEGO EV3
 After facing challenges with previous platforms, we returned to the **LEGO EV3 Mindstorms** system (ARM9, 64 MB RAM, 16 MB Flash), leveraging our team’s prior WRO experience.
 The EV3 offered unmatched integration, safety, and reliability.

 - **Stability & Robustness**: The EV3 Intelligent Brick is built for rugged environments, handling two Medium Motors (20 N·cm, 160 rpm) and four sensors without external drivers.
-- **Built-in Ports**: Four motor ports and four sensor ports (e.g., INPUT_1 for Pixy Cam, INPUT_2/3 for Ultrasonic Sensors, INPUT_4 for Color Sensor), simplified wiring, and reduced failure risks.
+- **Built-in Ports**: Four motor ports and four sensor ports (e.g., INPUT_1 for the Pixy Cam, INPUT_2/3 for the Ultrasonic Sensors, INPUT_4 for the Color Sensor), simplified wiring, and reduced failure risks.
 - **Pixy Cam Integration**: Using a custom I2C connection (via EV3 sensor port, 5V/120–160 mA), we integrated the Pixy Cam without USB host requirements, ensuring compatibility.
 - **Development Efficiency**: Python via ev3dev allowed rapid development, with libraries like `ev3dev2` supporting precise motor control (e.g., `on_for_degrees`) and sensor polling (10 ms for color sensor).
 - **Competition-Proven**: The EV3’s extensive use in WRO and availability of open-source libraries ensured reliable performance.